MicrosoftDocs/windows-dev-docs/landing/arm-docs/arm64ec-abi.md

 In the example above:

 - Arm64EC uses the same procedure declaration and prolog/epilog macros as Arm64.
 - Function names should be wrapped by the `A64NAME` macro.
-When compiling C/C++ code as Arm64EC, the compiler marks the `OBJ` as `Arm64EC` containing Arm64EC code.
-This does not happen with `ArmASM`.
+When compiling C/C++ code as Arm64EC, the compiler marks the `OBJ` as `ARM64EC` containing Arm64EC code.
+This does not happen with `ARMASM`.
 When compiling ASM code there is an alternate way to inform the linker that the produced code is Arm64EC.
 This is by prefixing the function name with `#`.
-The `A64NAME` macro performs this operation when `_Arm64EC_` is defined and leaves the name unchanged when `_Arm64EC_` is not defined.
+The `A64NAME` macro performs this operation when `_ARM64EC_` is defined and leaves the name unchanged when `_ARM64EC_` is not defined.
 This makes it possible to share source code between Arm64 and Arm64EC.
 - The `pfE` function pointer must first be run through the EC call checker, together with the appropriate Exit Thunk, in case the target function is x64.

 ## Generating Entry and Exit Thunks